-Jewish Genealogical Society of the Conejo Valley and Ventura County (JGSCV)
+Jewish Genealogical Society of the Conejo Valley and Ventura County (JGSCV) (and surrounding areas)

 The purpose of this organization is to provide a society for persons interested in Jewish genealogy; to encourage interest in Jewish genealogy; to provide educational genealogical programs; to develop and execute genealogical projects; to serve as a service and support group for genealogical libraries and historical associations; and to provide a center for the exchange of surnames and genealogical material.

 Mark your calendars.
 As soon as programs are finalized they will be added to this list, the website, and Venturing Into Our Past.
 Programs are subject to change – check JGSCV website www.jgscv.org.

 2420 E. Hillcrest Drive, Thousand Oaks, CA 91362